Login / Quote Area

 The AES3 outputs are locked to the sample frequency of the Dante network.

 For ease of cabling audio I/O is presented on D25 sockets to the AES59 standard (Tascam wiring convention) for which there are a number of reasonably priced break out cables available from multiple suppliers.

-The primary and secondary network interfaces are routed internally via a network switch and it is possible to set this switch to work as a traditional network switch instead of the default redundant mode meaning that there would be just one link to the Dante network and the other connections of the switch could have other Dante or network devices connected to them.
-As with all Dante devices once set up Dark1616 units can be directly connected with each other with no external network hardware.
+The primary and secondary network interfaces are routed internally via a network switch.
+It is possible to set this switch to work as a traditional network switch instead of the default redundant mode.
+This means that there would be just one link to the Dante network, and the other connections of the switch could have other Dante or network devices connected to them.
+As with all Dante devices, once set up, Dark1616 units can be directly connected with each other with no external network hardware.